Combodo/iTop/readme.txt

 1.1 What's new?
     ---------------------------
-This version brings a number of bug fixes since 2.0.1 and a few enhancements, namely:
+This version brings a number of bug fixes since 2.0.2 and a few enhancements, namely:

-- Modelization of VLANs on Subnet and Physical Interfaces
-- Brand new User Portal look and feel (no change in the behavior)
-- Forgot your password?
-Regain access to iTop without bothering an administrator
-- Automatic refresh of the lists in the dashboards, and for the shortcuts
-- Scalability: better support of large volumes of tickets, and in general with large volumes of data
+- Scalability: better support of large volumes of objects, with much less memory usage
-- An about box: displays information that will help your support provider (versions, installed modules, etc.)
+- Cleanup of the REST/JSON API, a few rough corners have been rounded
+- Conditional notifications
+- Usability: faster display of an object's details

-... and about 70 bug fixes!
+... and about 50 bug fixes!

-1.2 Should I upgrade to 2.0.2?
+1.2 Should I upgrade to 2.0.3?
     -------------------------------
-Considering that iTop 2.0.2 is fully compatible with iTop 2.0.x and the number of bugs fixed, we recommend you to upgrade.
+Considering that iTop 2.0.3 is fully compatible with iTop 2.0.x and the number of bugs fixed, we recommend you to upgrade.

 Be aware that the User Portal appearance has significantly been changed.